datacenter/ACI-Pre-Upgrade-Validation-Script/docs/docs/validations.md

 !!! note
     This is also called out in release notes of each version - [6.0(3)][15], [6.0(4)][16], [6.0(5)][17]:

+### LLDP Custom Interface Description

+Due to the defect [CSCwf00416][20], custom interface descriptions may override the port topology DN.
+In ACI LLDP should always advertise the topology DN as the port description irrespective of whether an interface description is configured or not.

+In cases where there is a custom interface description and a VMM-integrated deployment with deploy immediacy set to on-demand, connectivity may break on upgrade.
+If both of these features are enabled it is not recommended to upgrade to 6.0(1) or 6.0(2).

+!!! note
+    To check for any custom interface descriptions, you can use the following moquery command.
+    ```
+    apic1# moquery -c infraPortBlk -x query-target-filter=ne\(infraPortBlk.descr,""\)
+    Total Objects shown: 11

+    # infra.PortBlk
+    name         : portblock1
+    annotation   :
+    childAction  :
+    descr        : port 30 on Leaf 101 and 103 to FI-B      <<< Description is set
+    dn           : uni/infra/accportprof-system-port-profile-node-103/hports-system-port-selector-accbundle-VPC_FIB-typ-range/portblk-portblock1
+    --- omit ---
+    ```

+    To check for any VMM Domains using on-demand deploy immediacy, you can use the following moquery command.
+    ```
+    apic1# moquery -c fvRsDomAtt -x query-target-filter=and\(eq\(fvRsDomAtt.tCl,\"vmmDomP\"\),eq\(fvRsDomAtt.instrImedcy,\"lazy\"\)\)
+    Total Objects shown: 90

+    # fv.RsDomAtt
+    tDn                  : uni/vmmp-VMware/dom-shared-dvs
+    dn                   : uni/tn-prod/ap-inet/epg-epg1/rsdomAtt-[uni/vmmp-VMware/dom-shared-dvs]
+    instrImedcy          : lazy                            <<< deploy immediacy is on-demand
+    tCl                  : vmmDomP
+    --- omit ---
+    ```

 [0]: https://github.com/datacenter/ACI-Pre-Upgrade-Validation-Script
 [1]: https://www.cisco.com/c/dam/en/us/td/docs/Website/datacenter/apicmatrix/index.html
 [2]: https://www.cisco.com/c/en/us/support/switches/nexus-9000-series-switches/products-release-notes-list.html